cliss/CLTwitterEngine/README.md

 * Clients of the library should be able to provide a JSON parser of their choice.
 This is to allow use on older versions of Mac OS X and iOS, which do not have [NSJSONSerialization][JSON].
 * Objects should know how to get or post themselves, whenever possible.
 For example, the `CLTweet` class is capable of getting a tweet or posting one.
 * The API should be as simple as possible.
+* Yes, there are [other frameworks][mg], but sometimes you just want to roll your own.
+For the hell of it.

 Requirements
 ============
 Requires [GTMHttpFetcher][fetcher].

-Because you are providing `CLTwitterEngine` with simply a block of code that will sign OAuth requests (see below), to sign into Twitter using OAuth is entirely your responsibility.
+Because you are providing `CLTwitterEngine` with a block of code that will sign OAuth requests (see below), to sign into Twitter using OAuth is entirely your responsibility.
+There are frameworks which will handle this exchange for you; `CLTwitterEngine` used [GTMOauthAuthentication][OAuth] during development.

 Initialization
 ==============

 To initialize:

-* You must specify a way to convert JSON data to Foundation objects; the assumed way of doing so is using [NSJSONSerialization][JSON], though presumably any framework will do.
+* You must specify a way to convert JSON data to Foundation objects; the assumed way of doing so is using [NSJSONSerialization][JSON], though presumably any framework will do, as long as `NSDictionary`s and `NSArray`s are returned where appropriate.
-* You must specify a way to add OAuth authorization to a `NSMutableURLRequest`.  `CLTwitterEngine` was written to work with [GTMOauthAuthentication][OAuth], though again, any framework should work.
+* You must specify a way to add OAuth authorization to a `NSMutableURLRequest`.
+Again, any framework should work, though GTMOauthAuthentication was used during development.

 Example: